How and What to Negotiate in Your Tenancy Agreement

 Price

 It’s valuable knowing best practice for negotiating house prices.
 Research similar properties in the area and compare them.
 If this property feels expensive, highlight your concerns to see if the landlord is prepared to adjust in line with the current market.
-If not then perhaps you could offer to sign a longer lease in order to gain a better deal?
+If not then perhaps you could offer other reassurance, such as strong references or evidence that you are looking for a stable home?

 Length of stay/contract length

-You are responsible for paying the rent for the entire fixed term period of your tenancy agreement.
-You may want to negotiate what this ‘fixed term’ period is – it’s normally 12 to 18 months.
+You are responsible for paying the rent for the entire period of your tenancy agreement.
+If you are in Wales or Northern Ireland you may want to negotiate what this ‘fixed term’ period is – it’s normally 12 to 18 months.
 Equally you may want to include, or omit, a break clause (i.e. at 6 months) which allows a tenancy to be terminated before the fixed term period ends.

 Property enhancements